* UPDATED AUGUST 2018 *

 The Ben Illis Agency (BIA) * SUBMISSIONS CURRENTLY ON HIATUS * No, it’s not the secret service of the literary world (or is it…?) – it’s the young, dynamic literary agency of Ben Illis, previously of AM Heath.
 Submit using the form on the submissions page to which you can attach your synopsis and sample pages, and you should hear back within 2 months.
 No picture books You can read an interview with Ben on the Golden Egg Academy website.

 Caroline Sheldon This is a leading literary agency who are very selective about their work.
 They have two agents and a large list of clients.
-Submit by email to one of the agents (read about them on the site) and attach a synopsis and the first three chapters.
+Submit by email (although post is acceptable as well) to either Caroline or Felicity Trew (read about them on the site) and attach a synopsis and the first three chapters.
 If the children’s book is under ten thousand words you may submit it in its entirety, or up to three picture books.
 You should also read their twelve pet hates!
 In fact, read them anyway whether or not you are submitting.

 Celia Catchpole This is a small agency with two agents and twenty-seven authors, who take on only one or two new authors a year.
 They have a very specific way of handling submission: a dedicated email address to which you should send a brief email and a small sample of your work pasted into the email itself (no attachments).
 If they are interested they will ask for more.

 Conville & Walsh This large, established agency has six agents for both adults’ and children’s books, and over eighty authors.
-They ask for postal submissions consisting of a covering letter, synopsis and the first three chapters by post only.
+Email your covering letter, synopsis and the first three chapters to the appropriate agent by visiting their page and using their contact email.
 They aim to reply within two months.
 They encourage authors to submit to other agencies at the same time, but you should mention if your manuscript has or is being read in full by anyone else.
-At the time of writing they are not looking for picture books.
-As well as reading the very comprehensive submissions page, you should also click on the link to read some extremely useful advice from their reader David Llewellyn (who has instantly endeared himself to me by suggesting ‘the slush pile’ be renamed ‘the talent pool’!).
-Read an interview with Paula Rawsthorne and her Conville & Walsh agent Jo Unwin at the Tall Tales and Short Stories blog.
+They are not looking for picture books.

 Curtis Brown Curtis Brown are a large, long established agency with a huge number of clients working in literature, TV, film and theatre.
 They have a brand new submissions system on their website and no longer accept postal submissions.
 Prepare a covering letter, synopsis of no more than 3,000 words and the first 10,000 words of your manuscript and follow the prompts in the link above to submit directly – do not send by email.
 The children’s agent is Stephanie Thwaites and you can read my interview with her here.
 Curtis Brown aim to reply in six to eight weeks.